 Uses for Except

 The except operator is good when you want to find common rows exclusive to one result.

 Let’s assume we want to find all job titles for positions held by males but not female employees.
 How could we do this?
 The first set is to compose the queries to find positions held by males, then to do the same for females.

-Here is the query males, the one for females is very similar:
+Here are the query males, the one for females is very similar:

 SELECT JobTitle FROM HumanResources.Employee WHERE Gender = 'M'

 To finish we need to find out which titles are common to only male employees.
 To do this we can use the EXCEPT operator.